polterguy/magic.clone/README.md

 When `ng serve` and `dotnet run` is done, you can visit [localhost:4200](https://localhost:4200) in your browser, and you should be set.

-To debug, click F5 in VS Code.
-You can now set breakpoints, and/or debug Magic locally on your development machine.
+To debug, make sure you've got the OmniSharp C# debugger plugin installed in VSCode, click F5 while in VS Code, and you can set breakpoints, and/or debug Magic locally on your development machine.
+This is configured through the `.vscode/launch.json` and `.vscode/tasks.json` files.

 ## Build status of all projects